Padmaavat movie review: Bhansali couches regressive, opportunistic messaging in exhausting visual splendour- Entertainment News, Firstpost

 Shahid Kapoor as Ratan Singh has precisely one expression on his face from start to finish, which is such a disappointment considering how amazing he was in Vishal Bhardwaj’s Haider (2014).

-Padmaavat’s disturbing ideology – misogynistic, communal and homophobic – is bad enough.
-The final nail in the coffin is the lack of chemistry between Deepika Padukone and Shahid Kapoor, which made me long for the Aishwarya Rai-Hrithik Roshan pairing in the equally lavishly produced, vastly superior Jodhaa Akbar.
-Remember that scene in which Queen Jodhaa peeps out from behind curtains at the shirtless emperor?
+Padmaavat’s disturbing ideology — misogynistic, communal and homophobic — is bad enough.
+The final nail in the coffin is the lack of chemistry between Deepika Padukone and Shahid Kapoor, which made me long for the Aishwarya Rai-Hrithik Roshan pairing in the equally lavishly produced, vastly superior Jodhaa Akbar (2008).
+Remember Queen Jodhaa peeping out from behind curtains at the topless emperor?
 It was a scene crackling with electricity and longing.
-Watching Padmaavat’s lead couple together though, I could not for the life of me understand why Padmavati gave a fig – or her life – for H.R.H Ratan.
+Watching Padmaavat’s lead couple together though, I could not for the life of me understand why Padmavati gave a fig — or her life — for H.R.H.
+Ratan.